Download and rate the In The Know Cycling app for your Apple or Android phone or tablet.

 Born, tested, (and photographed) as the Eroica, HED changed the name of these wheels to Emporia GA Performance shortly before I wrote this review.
 No worries.
 Nothing about the product itself is different other than the name.

-Overall, the Emporia GA Performance is a solid wheelset for those of you that should be attracted to upgrade gravel bike wheels – you’re on a budget and riding at lower speeds, flatter terrain, and hard pack dirt or spread gravel surfaces rather than those enthusiasts doing faster, more varied gravel challenges.
+Overall, the Emporia GA Performance is a solid wheelset for those of you who should be attracted to upgrade gravel bike wheels – you’re on a budget and riding at lower speeds, flatter terrain, and hard pack dirt or spread gravel surfaces rather than those enthusiasts doing faster, more varied gravel challenges.

 Likewise, the Emporia GA Performance wheels are plenty stiff enough and handle well for the kinds of efforts I was putting out on a wide range of terrain and gravel classes on my test track.

-You can hear the Emporia’s freehub when coasting but it’s not particularly loud or high-pitched.
+You can hear the Emporia’s freehub when coasting, but it’s not particularly loud or high-pitched.
 While not the smoothest rolling of the upgrade wheels, the Performance’s hubs didn’t create a rougher ride than the surface beneath me delivered on its own.

 A few dings aside, these wheels held up well over months of testing in dusty, sandy, muddy, and rocky conditions that go along with gravel riding.
 The wheels remained true, I didn’t notice any difference in how the hubs rolled and found no water got past the hub seals.